risheak/terraform-interview-test/README.md

 ## How to use

-Init the terraform environment in the environments folder.
+Init the terraform environment in the specific environments folder

 ```
-cd environments/[GAME]
+cd environments/test/my-game/
 terraform init
 ```